-4.4.8.
+4.4.9.
 View

-The View Menu allows the user to view the trace data in graphical and text format.
+The View Menu allows the user to view the trace data in text format.
+It is accessed by selecting <More 1-2> on the Auto Range Bridge menu (i.e. menu that has the <Start> function).
 The last 1000 entries are kept in memory and the individual entries can be viewed.
 A summarization of the data is kept from the last <Clear Sum> point.
-A graphical summary is also maintained by averaging all samples within a 180 point array.